sheyman/docs-barbican/api-docs/general-api-info/authenticate.rst

 .. note::
-   If you authenticated with username and password credentials, and the Identity service returns a 401 message requesting additional credentials, your account could be configured for multi-factor authentication.
+   If you authenticated with username and password credentials, and the Identity service returns a 401 message requesting additional credentials, your account might be configured for multi-factor authentication.

    To complete the authentication process, submit a second POST tokens request with multi-factor authentication credentials.